Your Guide To Designing, Making & Selling Laser Cut Products

 Initiate User Testing

 Now it’s time to let potential customers try out your designs for one final confirmation that you’re on the right track.
-We needed some feedback not only of the design of the snowflake ornaments but also on the type of string that could be used for hanging.
-So we provided several hanging options and asked which they liked best.

 So now that the product design is 100% finalized, it’s time to think about how to package it.